 Home reversions are the predecessors of today’s lifetime mortgages, and were the first type of equity release plan.
 A home reversion plan involves selling part, or all of the ownership in your property - usually anywhere between 20% - 100%.
 Plans start from age 60 and the younger you are, the less you receive, due to the potential longetivity of remaining in the property.

 In return for a stake in the ownership of your property, the reversion company will provide a tax-free cash lump sum, or even a regular income over a number of years, or your lifetime.
 The amount you sell has a direct bearing on the amount of money you receive.
-Unlike lifetime mortgages, no interest is charged with a home reversion plan, nor early repayment charges levied.
+Unlike lifetime mortgages, no interest is charged with a home reversion plan, nor could an early repayment charge be applied.

 Home reversion plans come in-built protection with homeowners being offered a lifetime tenancy.
 This provides peace of mind in knowing they have a home for life.
 When the last homeowner dies or moves into care, the property is then sold.
 Dependent upon the percentage sold, the homeowners estate is guaranteed their share of the sale proceeds - likewise the home reversion company.

 Very few home reversion plans are advised these days, as lifetime mortgages now offer much more flexibility and choice.
-However, home reversion plans are part of our advice process & still relevant if you are worried about the inheritance you’ll leave behind.
+However, home reversion plans are still part of our advice process and could be relevant if you are worried about the inheritance you’ll leave behind.
 As a fixed percentage of the property is sold by your estate, you’ll have a good idea of the money you’ll leave for your loved ones.

 When a home reversion provider calculates how much money they will offer you, they use three criteria – age of the youngest homeowner, value of your property and the percentage you wish to sell.
 The amount exchanged by the home reversion company is discounted due to the fact you will be living in their part of the property rent free, for the rest of your life.

-For instance, if a male age 65, sold 100% of his property, he is only likely receive around 40% of it as a tax-free lump sum.
+For instance, if a male age 65, sold 100% of his property, he is only likely to receive around 40% of it as a tax-free lump sum.
 More recently, home reversion providers have included the option of paying a fixed, or escalating rent - this will increase the maximum amount they will lend you.
-Use our free home reversion calculator, to get an idea of the maximum amount you could borrow.
+Our free home reversion calculator above will give you an idea of the maximum amount you could borrow.